LappalainenMatias/ScroogeMcDucksApp/README.md

 <img src=/screenshots/diagram.png width="600">

 This application uses a single Activity which is populated by StockListFragment and StockFragment.
+Classes have following jobs:
-Fragments are used for updating the UI.
-ViewModels are used for managing the data the fragments show.
-StockRepository is used for separating the data source from the ViewModels.
-StockStorageHandler is used to save, delete and download stock data from internal storage.
-StockFileReader is used for reading stock data from file.
-StockItem contains the filename (which is the StockItem's name and a file name in internal storage) and StockStatistics which contain stock data (date, open price, volume...).
-StockItemAnalyzer analyses the data the StockItem contain and answers the questions which are written in the Description.
-The program also contain some other classes, for example ArrayAdapters which are used for to populate ListViews and some smaller classes which are used for to capsulate data.
+- Fragments update the UI.
+- ViewModels manage the data the fragments show.
+- StockRepositor separates the data source from the ViewModels.
+- StockStorageHandler saves, deletes and downloads stock data from internal storage.
+- StockFileReader reads stock data from a file.
+- StockItem contains the filename (which is the StockItem's name and a file name in internal storage) and StockStatistics which contain stock data (date, open price, volume...).
+- StockItemAnalyzer analyses the data the StockItem contain and answers the questions which are written in the Description.
+The project also has some other classes, for example ArrayAdapters which are used for to populate ListViews and some smaller classes which are used for to capsulate data.
+The project also has unit tests, which test that StockItemAnalyzer returns correct answers.